openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 ## Integrity Protection of the Authentication Request
 For a secure operation of the mechanisms defined in this specification, it is important to protect the `claims` parameter against modifications.
-Otherwise, a malicious End-User or an attacker could create situations where the RP receives misleading data or has to pay for data not requested.
+Otherwise, a malicious End-User or attacker could create situations where the RP receives misleading data or has to pay for data not requested.

 For example, when an RP defines a transformed claim `:age_18_or_over` as shown above, an End-User that is only 12 years old could modify the definition of the Claim from
 ```